fxm90/dev-notes/README.md

 ## #30 - Map latitude and longitude to X and Y on a coordinate system
-🌍 Not really an iOS specific topic, but something to keep in mind 😃
+🌍 Not really an iOS specific topic but something to keep in mind 😃
 > On a standard north facing map, latitude is represented by horizontal lines, which go up and down (North and South) the Y axis.
 It's easy to think that since they are horizontal lines, they would be on the x axis, but they are not.
 > So similarly, the X axis is Longitude, as the values shift left to right (East and West) along the X axis.
 Confusing for the same reason since on a north facing map, these lines are vertical.